Search

 • Vacation town by the sea near Venice

-Map of the gravel bike tour From South Tyrol to the Adriatic Sea
+Map of the route of a gravel bike trip from South Tyrol to Jesolo

 Itinerary

-Individual arrival in Toblach/Niederdort in Alta Pusteria (optional transfer from Caorle on Sundays, see Extras).
+Sunday: Individual arrival in Dobbiaco in Alta Pusteria (optional transfer from Caorle on Sundays, see Extras).
 The village attracts visitors with its small churches steeped in history and is mostly German-speaking.
 Overnight stay in a cozy South Tyrolean hotel.

 Altitude difference: 1,400 m – Level of difficulty: 2-3/5